 (1) The MS thesis option, which requires completion of at least 30 graduate credits and the completion of a thesis

-(2) The MS two-paper option, which requires completion of 35 graduate credits and two research papers; the master’s research papers are usually expanded and refined versions of course or seminar papers that are of sufficiently high quality to be submitted to scholarly journals
+(2) The MS one-paper option, which requires completion of 35 graduate credits and one research paper.
+The master’s research paper is usually an expanded and refined version of a course or seminar paper that is of sufficiently high quality to be submitted to scholarly journals

 Students who enter the MS program without a background in geography or with deficiencies in several systematic fields should expect to accumulate more than the minimum credit requirements.
 The Graduate School requires all MS programs to include at least: